berkeley-scf/parallel-scf-2016/session2.md

 the results to avoid some of the bookkeeping you would need to do if writing your own standard for loop.
-The result of *foreach* will generally be a list, unless we request the results be combined in different way, as we do here using `.combine = c`.
+The result of *foreach* will generally be a list, unless we request the results be combined in different way, using the `.combine` argument.

-You can debug by running serially using *%do%* rather than *%dopar%*.
-Note that you may need to load packages within the *foreach* construct to ensure a package is available to all of the calculations.

 # Parallel apply functionality in R on one machine